 How to prevent dental illness in pets?

 Clean teeth are vital for dogs and cats!
-Healthy teeth are vital for your dog!
 In spite of this, tooth and gum disease is very common in dogs.
 This is shown by scientific studies:

-The thing that causes tartar to form is called plaque.
-This is a biofilm, which is made from food residues and bacteria and their metabolites and accumulates on the teeth.
-If plaque is not removed regularly, then it hardens through the minerals contained in saliva and becomes permanent tartar.
-This leads to inflammation and receding gums, exposure of the tooth neck, and damage to the periodontium – periodontal disease.
+What causes tartar to form is called plaque.
+This is a biofilm, which is built up from food residues, bacteria and their metabolites and which accumulates on the tooth surface.
+If plaque is not removed regularly, it hardens through the minerals contained in saliva and becomes tartar.
+This leads to inflammation and receding gums, exposure of the tooth neck and damage to the periodontium – periodontal disease.

-The further advancement of inflammation and damage causes bone deterioration (osteolysis), tooth loosening and eventually tooth loss.
-These pathologic changes are extremely painful for your dog.
-They affect the quality of life and can lead to behavioural problems.
+The progression of inflammation causes bone deterioration (osteolysis), tooth loosening and eventually tooth loss.
+These pathologic changes are extremely painful for your dog or cat.
+They affect your pet’s quality of life and can lead to severe behavioural problems.

 How can you tell if your dog has teeth problems?

-Bad breath is often the first sign.
-This can stem from food.
-If the dog still has bad breath after a change in diet, then gum inflammation is often the cause.
-Check your dog’s teeth regularly by gently lifting the lips.
-Plaque and tartar accumulate more in the back molars and the canines.
-If the gum line is red and bleeds on touch alone, then inflammation is advanced and it is highly recommended that you go to see a vet.
+Bad breath is often the first sign of dental disease, although this can stem from food as well.
+If your pet still has bad breath after a diet change, then gum inflammation is often the cause.
+Check your pet’s teeth regularly by gently lifting the lips.
+Plaque and tartar accumulate more on the back molars and the canines.
+If the gum line is red and bleeds, it very likely means that the inflammation is advanced and it is highly recommended that you seek your vet.

 How can you protect your dog against dental problems?